 Our half-acre farm is tucked away in the heart of Waterloo.
 We have three polytunnels, raised planter beds growing everything from rocket leaves to pea shoots, three animal sheds, an aquaponics system and a state of the art composting toilet.
 We are also preparing to build a barn and a beautiful walled garden.
 Use of the land is by kind permission of Guy’s and St Thomas’ Charity pending redevelopment of St Thomas’ Hospital.
 This page provides information about different parts of the farm.

 We have been fortunate to have pro-bono support from Feilden Fowles architects in designing our farm.
 Feilden Fowles were recently named Young Architect of the Year 2016 and their studio is located on the farm.
 Feilden Fowles specialises in complex projects and sensitive locations, working with a range of clients, organisations and institutions.
 For more information, visit: feildenfowles.co.uk.

 We grow as much as possible onsite using organic methods.
-Our growing is based on a 6 year rotation that cycles through brassicas, beans, alliums, cucurbits and roots.
-We also have a variety of soft fruits, salads and herbs.
+Our growth is based on a 6-year rotation that cycles through brassicas, beans, alliums, cucurbits, and roots.
+We also have a variety of soft fruits, salads, and herbs.
 The food we grow is used at events on the farm, sold to our local schools or the general public on open days.

 Here is our growing plan: please note that this is not always kept up to date and only covers the middle section of the site.